AtalaySezen/girlsaskguys-interview/README.md

 # About the Project
 This project is built using HTML, SCSS, and JavaScript.
 The styling is handled using Sass with various mixins for typography and icons.

 This project is designed to offer a seamless user experience with a focus on aesthetics and functionality.
-I utilize SCSS for styling to maintain modular and reusable CSS, making the development process efficient and the codebase easy to maintain.
+I have utilized SCSS for styling to maintain modular and reusable CSS, making the development process efficient and the codebase easy to make easy to maintain.

 **Usage**
 <br />